techidaily/site-win11-tips/source/_posts/8-ways-to-customize-windows-11-and-11-with-winbubble.md

  The latest version of WinBubble is primarily designed for customizing Windows 10\.
 Its WinBubble for Windows 10 title makes it clear what platform it’s intended for.
 There are older versions of the software for Windows 7 and Vista.

  You can still tweak Windows 11 with WinBubble.
 However, some of its customization settings may not work right in Microsoft’s latest desktop OS.
-So, consider[creating a restore point](https://www.makeuseof.com/windows-11-create-restore-point/) backup before utilizing WinBubble in Windows 11.
+So, consider [creating a restore point](https://www.makeuseof.com/windows-11-create-restore-point/) backup before utilizing WinBubble in Windows 11.

  WinBubble is a portable app, meaning it doesn’t have an installer.
 It downloads as a ZIP archive you’ll need to extract before running the software.

- To get the ZIP file, open the[WinBubble for Windows 10](https://www.softpedia.com/get/Tweak/System-Tweak/WinBubble.shtml) Softpedia page and select**Download Now** \>**Softpedia Mirror (US)** .
+ To get the ZIP file, open the [WinBubble for Windows 10](https://www.softpedia.com/get/Tweak/System-Tweak/WinBubble.shtml) Softpedia page and select**Download Now** \>**Softpedia Mirror (US)** .

- You can extract the archive as covered in our guide on[how to unzip files on Windows](https://www.makeuseof.com/unzip-files-windows-10/) .
+ You can extract the archive as covered in our guide on [how to unzip files on Windows](https://www.makeuseof.com/unzip-files-windows-10/) .
 Double-click**WinBubble.exe** in the extracted WinBubbles directory to open the software.

 ## 1\.
 How to Customize Desktop Shortcut Icons With WinBubble